Steve Hicks School of Social Work

-The University of Texas at Austin Steve Hicks School of Social Work is a division of the University of Texas at Austin in Austin, Texas.
-Established in 1950, the school offers programs leading to the Bachelor's in Social Work, Master of Science in Social Work, and PhD in Social Work degrees and is rated one of the top 10 social work programs in the United States.
-Allan H. Cole, Jr., Ph.D. is the dean of the school.
+School of Social Work is the school of social work for University of Texas at Austin.
+The School of Social Work was established in 1950.

 In 2017, after a donation of $25 million by telecommunications pioneer R. Steven "Steve" Hicks, the school was renamed to the Steve Hicks School of Social Work.
+The school was renamed to the School of Social Work in July of 2025.
 The school is headquartered in UT's School of Social Work Building (formerly the University Junior High School).

 Research

 Research projects at the UT School of Social Work are administered through The Center for Social Work Research (CSWR).
-The Center was founded in 1974 to provide an environment that facilitates interdisciplinary, scientifically rigorous research endeavors.
-Currently, the center houses 9 research institutes.
+The Center was founded in 1974 and houses 9 research institutes.

 Addiction Research Institute

 This institute focuses on substance abuse among underserved populations, particularly African-Americans and Mexican-Americans.
 The program adopts a uniquely social work perspective, emphasizing factors at the individual, family, organizational, societal, and cultural level that influence substance abuse and substance abuse treatment.